TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Will Leonard Nimoy and William Shatner reunite for 'Star Trek 3'?
-Read More Joseph Gordon-Levitt may play NSA whistle-blower Edward Snowden in upcoming biopic Read More Check it out: Vin Diesel's new images from 'Fast &.
-Furious 7' are bittersweet Read More Explore More
+*   Movie News Featured Movie News Listen: Lorde's moody first song from the 'Mockingjay -- Part 1' soundtrack Read More Rumor of the Day: Could 'Avengers 3' be split into two movies?
+Read More 'Saw' turns 10. celebrate with this wicked new poster and trailer Read More Explore More
     *   Family
     *   Hero Central
     *   House of Screams